rodrigoprimo/social-connect/readme.txt

 Tags: facebook, wordpress.com, twitter, google, yahoo, openid, social, login, register Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 0.5
+Stable tag: 0.6

-Give your visitors a way to comment, login and register with their Twitter, Facebook, Google, Yahoo or WordPress.com account.
+Allow your visitors to comment, login and register with their Twitter, Facebook, Google, Yahoo or WordPress.com account.

 == Description ==